FamilySearch/GEDCOM/attribute-event-requests/INDI-event.md

 Found in the following historical records:

 - Obituaries
-- Memorial announcments and programmes
+- Memorial announcements and programs
+- Church records

 ### Absence